CMake for FleCSI client applications¶

 macro, prior to callingflecsi_enable_testing

-Here is a minimal unit test file
+Here is an example unit test file

 mytest.cc